SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/page-views-article.md

 ### Define page view data

-Tracking a page view requires associating it with both ``ComScorePageView`` and ``CommandersActPageView`` information.
-Each type includes mandatory fields, along with optional attributes for additional context:

-- **ComScore:** Only requires a `name` to be specified.
-- **Commanders Act:** Requires both a `name` and a `type`.
-Additionally, you can use the `levels` attribute to classify page views hierarchically.
-Note that this classification doesn’t need to reflect the page’s position within your view hierarchy.
+To track a page view, it must be associated with ``CommandersActPageView`` details, including a `name` and a `type`.
+Additionally, the `levels` attribute can be used to classify page views hierarchically.
+Note that this classification does not have to align with the page’s position in your view hierarchy.

+> Note: Page views are exclusively supported by Commanders Act.

 For inspiration, explore how [Play SRG products](https://srgssr-ch.atlassian.net/wiki/x/FwWhLw) utilize page views.

 > Tip: Commanders Act fields must be properly mapped server-side.
 Check our [internal wiki](https://srgssr-ch.atlassian.net/wiki/x/zIZwLw) for available keys or contact the GD ADI team for further guidance on mapping and implementation.
->
-> Avoid adding custom fields to comScore page views as unsupported fields are ignored server-side.

 ### Automatically track page views in SwiftUI

-Associate page views with SwiftUI views using the ``SwiftUICore/View/tracked(comScore:commandersAct:)`` modifier.
+Associate page views with SwiftUI views using the ``SwiftUICore/View/tracked(commandersAct:)`` modifier.

 #### Example: Home view tracking